liluyandavanwyk/Hang-Man/README.md

 # Hang-Man Game
-This is a legendary hangman game to play it extract the zip folder after downloading and open the index HTML to run on any of your favourite browser enjoy
+This is a legendary hangman game to play it extract the zip folder after downloading and open the index HTML to run on any of your favourite browser enjoy.

 Project Description